-Our outside director compensation policy was amended effective January 1, 2020 to provide for annual awards of approximately the same value as in 2019, but split approximately 70/30 between options and RSUs, as follows: Effective January 1, 2020, on the date of each annual meeting of stockholders beginning with the Annual Meeting, each non-employee director who, as of such annual meeting date, has served on the board as a director for at least the preceding six months, automatically will be granted a nonstatutory stock option to purchase shares of our common stock and an initial award RSUs together having an aggregate company-assessed value of approximately \$350,000 (with the shares covered by each award rounded down to the nearest whole share), effective on the date on which such person first becomes elected as a non-employee director.
-70% of the value of the initial awards will be in nonstatutory stock options (the "Annual Option"), while the remaining 30% will be in RSUs (the Annual RSU).
-Specifically, the number of shares subject to Annual Option will be 70% of the number of shares that would be subject to a stock option granted on the same date having a grant date fair value of \$350,000.
-For this purpose, the company values RSUs as 1 RSU for every 2 shares subject to an option, and therefore the number of shares subject to the Annual RSU will be: (x) 30% of the number of shares that would be subject to a stock option granted on the same date having a grant date fair value of \$350,000, divided by (y) two.
+During 2021, our outside director compensation policy provided for annual awards having a grant date fair value of approximately \$350,000, split approximately 60/40 between options and RSUs.
+The mechanics are as follows: Effective January 1, 2021, on the date of each annual meeting of stockholders beginning with the Annual Meeting, each non-employee director who, as of such annual meeting date, has served on the board as a director for at least the preceding six months, automatically was granted a nonstatutory stock option to purchase shares of our common stock and an initial award RSUs together having an aggregate company-assessed value of approximately \$350,000 (with the shares covered by each award rounded down to the nearest whole share), effective on the date on which such person first becomes elected as a non-employee director.
+60% of the value of the initial awards was in nonstatutory stock options (the "Annual Option"), while the remaining 40% was in RSUs (the Annual RSU).
+Specifically, the number of shares subject to Annual Option was 60% of the number of shares that would be subject to a stock option granted on the same date having a grant date fair value of \$350,000.
+For this purpose, the company values RSUs as 1 RSU for every 2 shares subject to an option, and therefore the number of shares subject to the Annual RSU will be: (x) 40% of the number of shares that would be subject to a stock option granted on the same date having a grant date fair value of \$350,000, divided by (y) two.
 Any non-employee director who is not continuing as a director following the applicable annual meeting will not receive an Annual Option or Annual RSU with respect to such annual meeting.
+The policy was amended effective February 2022 so that the total value of each set of annual awards increased to \$400,000, while the mechanics and the percentage split of value between the Initial Options and Initial RSUs remained the same.

-Subject to the terms of the policy, the Annual Option and Annual RSU will vest and become exercisable as to 100% of the shares subject to the Annual Option and Annual RSU upon the earlier of the one year anniversary of the grant date or the day prior to our next annual meeting of stockholders occurring after the grant date, in each case, provided that the non-employee director continues to serve as a non-employee director through the applicable vesting date.
+Subject to the terms of the policy, the Annual Option and Annual RSU vest and become exercisable as to 100% of the shares subject to the Annual Option and Annual RSU upon the earlier of the one year anniversary of the grant date or the day prior to our next annual meeting of stockholders occurring after the grant date, in each case, provided that the non-employee director continues to serve as a non-employee director through the applicable vesting date.

-Our 2017 Plan provides that in the event of a merger or change in control, as defined in our 2017 Plan, where awards granted to nonemployee directors are assumed or substituted for, if on the date of or following such assumption or substitution, the non-employee director's status as a director or director of the successor corporation, as applicable, is terminated other than upon a voluntary resignation by the nonemployee director (unless such resignation is at the request of the acquirer), then each outstanding equity award granted under our 2017 Plan to a non-employee director will fully vest, all restrictions on the shares subject to such award will lapse, and with respect to awards with performance-based vesting, all performance goals or other vesting criteria will be deemed achieved at 100% of target levels, and all of the shares subject to such award will become fully exercisable, if applicable, unless specifically provided otherwise under the applicable award agreement or other written agreement with the director.
+Our 2017 Plan provides that in the event of a merger or change in control, as defined in our 2017 Plan, where awards granted to non-employee directors are assumed or substituted for, if on the date of or following such assumption or substitution, the non-employee director's status as a director or director of the successor corporation, as applicable, is terminated other than upon a voluntary resignation by the non-employee director (unless such resignation is at the request of the acquirer), then each outstanding equity award granted under our 2017 Plan to a non-employee director will fully vest, all restrictions on the shares subject to such award will lapse, and with respect to awards with performance-based vesting, all performance goals or other vesting criteria will be deemed achieved at 100% of target levels, and all of the shares subject to such award will become fully exercisable, if applicable, unless specifically provided otherwise under the applicable award agreement or other written agreement with the director.